Unity-Technologies/ml-agents/gym-unity/README.md

 ```

 `./envs/GridWorld` is the path to your built Unity executable.
 For more information on
-building Unity environments, see [here](../docs/Learning-Environment-Executable.md).
+building Unity environments, see [here](../docs/Learning-Environment-Executable.md), and note
+the Limitations section below.

-Note that we are not using the preprocessor from Dopamine, as it uses many Atari-specific
+Note that we are not using the preprocessor from Dopamine,
-calls.
-Furthermore, frame-skipping can be done from within Unity, rather than
+as it uses many Atari-specific calls.
+Furthermore, frame-skipping can be done from within Unity,
-on the Python side.
+rather than on the Python side.

 ### Limitations

 Since Dopamine is designed around variants of DQN, it is only compatible
 with discrete action spaces, and specifically the Discrete Gym space.
 For environments
-that use branched discrete action spaces (e.g. VisualBanana), you can still use
+that use branched discrete action spaces (e.g. VisualBanana), you can enable
-Dopamine by enabling the `flatten_branched` parameter in `UnityEnv`.
+the `flatten_branched` parameter in `UnityEnv`, which treats each combination of
+branched actions as separate actions.

 Furthermore, when building your environments, ensure that your
 [Learning Brain](../docs/Learning-Environment-Design-Brains.md) is using visual
 observations with greyscale enabled, and that the dimensions of the visual observations
 is 84 by 84 (matches the parameter found in `dqn_agent.py` and `rainbow_agent.py`).
 Dopamine's agents currently do not automatically adapt to the observation
-dimensions.
+dimensions or number of channels.

 ### Hyperparameters